Noeska/illegiblesemantics/projects/proj-2.md

 ![Technical Death Metal](..\assets\img\projects\proj-2\tech00.jpg)

 ## Progressive Metal
 What does "Progressive" mean in the context of Extreme Metal?
 Who knows?
 I sure as hell don't.
-It could mean anything from "We brought in a saxophonist to record a Metal album with us" to a more general "We march to our own beat" -- which is often to be taken literally: Progressive bands seem to have a weird thing for syncopation.
+It could mean anything from "We brought in a saxophonist to record a Metal album with us" to a more general "We march to our own beat" -- which is often to be taken literally: Progressive bands seem to have a weird thing for *syncopation*.
 The question then is how to best represent this visually?
 It may seem daunting but it is actually quite easy: (1.) the letters need to be **tight and bold** and (2.) the letters need to be **missing parts**, because this says something about the band's music: "Our music is tight and bold!
 And it's often difficult to follow and may even end abruptly."
 ![Progressive Metal](..\assets\img\projects\proj-2\progressive.jpg)

 # Black Metal